Published on Mar 19, 2019 and last reviewed on Nov 25, 2022 - 5 min read

 In this type of depression, the symptoms are less severe and last for a longer time.
 As it is a chronic condition, it is more difficult to cope with the symptoms.
 Treatment with talk therapy and medication has been found to be helpful for patients with dysthymia.

 In dysthymia, the symptoms are similar to depression, but here the symptoms occur on most days for at least two years.
 Some of the symptoms are:

-As the symptoms appear during childhood and adolescence, the symptoms to be aware in kids are:
+As the symptoms appear during childhood and adolescence, the symptoms to be aware of in kids are:

 Depending on when the symptoms start, dysthymia can be either-

-The exact cause of this chronic condition is still not clear, but like all other major depressive illness, dysthymia is also caused by more than one factors like:
+The exact cause of this chronic condition is still not clear, but like all other major depressive illnesses, dysthymia is also caused by more than one factor like:

 The complications seen are:

 The tests and examinations that your doctor will subject you to if he or she suspects dysthymia are: